auroramaurizio/my_DNA_seq_pipelines/GII_FGA/README.md

 ## Calculate the percentage of genome affected by copy number gains or losses.

 ![Example](Pictures/GII.png)
-*Proportions of the genome affected by copy-number changes (Genomic Instability Index, GII).
+*Proportions of the genome affected by copy-number changes (GII).
 Izadi et al. 2021*